OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/etm.md

 ## Mapping for Soft Delete Configuration

 - When ETM is the target system, the Soft delete operation is performed by default in the synchronization of the [Source Delete event](../integrate/source-delete-synchronization,md)
-- After the Soft Delete operation is performed by OpsHub Integration Manager in ETM, the entity will be deleted in ETM.
+- After the Soft Delete operation is performed by <code class="expression">space.vars.SITENAME</code> in ETM, the entity will be deleted in ETM.
 The deleted entity goes to the "Trash".
 - To only enable the logical delete operation in the target, "OH Soft Delete" field shall be mapped with the default value "No" in the [Delete Mode](../integrate/mapping-configuration.md#delete-mode) mapping.